FLOIP/flow-spec/layers/blocks-1.md

 ## Read Block

 * Type: `ConsoleIO.Read`
-* Number of exits: 2
+* Suggested Number of exits: 2

 This block reads a line from standard input, and stores it in one or more context variables.